 Course Objectives Course Outcomes 1.0 To learn the fundamental principles and practices associated with each of the agile development methods.
-Analyze existing problems with the team, development process and wider organization 2.0 To apply the principles and practices of agile software development on a project of interest and relevance to the student.
-Apply a thorough understanding of Agile principles and specific practices.
+2.0 To apply the principles and practices of agile software development on a project of interest and relevance to the student.
+2.1 Apply a thorough understanding of Agile principles and specific practices.
 3.0 To provide a good understanding of software design and a set of software technologies and APIs.
-Select the most appropriate way to improve results for a specific circumstance or need.
+3.1 Select the most appropriate way to improve results for a specific circumstance or need.
 4.0 To do a detailed examination and demonstration of Agile development and testing techniques.
 4.1 Judge and craft appropriate adaptations to existing practices or processes depending upon analysis of typical problems.
 5.0 To understand Agile development and testing.
 5.1 Evaluate likely successes and formulate plans to manage likely risks or problems.